 Manchester United missed the chance to go nine points clear at the top of the Premier League on Monday night as they were held to a 0-0 draw by Newcastle.

 Find out who topped the Professional and Classic weekly standings for game week 36, and the 11 players who make it into the Team of the Week.

 Each week the Goals Guide will take a look back at the weekend's action, review all the goals and explain any dubious assists.
-This week there were several good results for teams at the bottom, while United extended their lead at the top.
+This week there were crucial wins for Aston Villa, Wigan and Birmingham, while Arsenal lost ground at the top.

 An FA Cup semi-final Goals Guide special.
 Manchester City narrowly beat rivals Manchester United on Saturday, while Stoke thrashed Bolton 5-0 on Sunday afternoon to set-up a meeting in the FA Cup final next month.